Last updated: June 2020

 Couple of assumptions I made:

 - Your source presentation is named source.pptm

 - You’ll paste slides 2-4 from your source presentation

 - You’ll place the copied slides starting slide 5.

 Sub InsertFromOtherPres() ' This short VBA macro copies slides from one presentation and inserts them into another ActivePresentation.Slides.InsertFromFile FileName:="source.pptm", Index:=1, SlideStart:=2, SlideEnd:=4 End Sub

 Obviously, feel free to change the slide number indexing in the code so they’ll fit to your requirements.

 You are able to make it loop through several presentations and insert specific slides from each into your management report.

-This is just a simple example of PowerPoint automation.
-Readers looking for custom solutions, feel free to send an inquiry via the Contact page.
+Those were just a couple of simple example of PowerPoint automation.
+Readers looking for specific questions, feel free to send an inquiry via the Contact page.

 Hope it Helps 🙂